aabouzaid/aabouzaid/README.md

 ## Hi there, nice to meet you! 🐧️

-Hello, my name is [Ahmed AbouZaid](https://aabouzaid.com/), a Tech Lead DevOps Engineer. 👨‍💻
+Hello, my name is [Ahmed AbouZaid](https://aabouzaid.com/), a Solutions Architect DevOps Engineer 👨‍💻

-I'm a passionate Cloud-Native Engineer based in Berlin/Germany, lived on 3 continents, visited 17+ countries, and I'm still learning!
+I'm a passionate Cloud-Native Engineer based in Berlin/Germany, have lived on 3 continents, visited 19+ countries, and I'm still learning!

 ### ⭐ Overview

-With **16+ years of open-source contribution**, **12+ years of professional hands-on experience in DevOps**, and **an M.Sc. in Data Engineering** from Edinburgh Napier University (UK), I enjoy facilitating the growth of both businesses and individuals.
+With **17+ years of open-source contributions**, **14+ years of professional hands-on experience in DevOps**, and **an M.Sc. in Data Engineering** from Edinburgh Napier University (UK), I enjoy facilitating the growth of both businesses and individuals.

 I specialize in **Cloud-Native and Kubernetes**.
 I'm also a Free/Open source geek and book author.
 My favorite topics are DevOps transformation, DevSecOps, automation, data, and metrics.

 In general, I'm interested in **Career, Agile, DevOps, Kubernetes, Containers, CI/CD, and Automation**.
-Besides hands-on experience, I hold/held a couple of professional certificates like **CKS, CKA, CKAD, AWS SAA, AWS SOA, RHCE, and RHCSA**.
+Besides hands-on experience, I hold/held several professional certifications, including **CKS, CKA, CKAD, AWS SAA, AWS SOA, RHCE, and RHCSA**.

 ### 🛠️ Main toolkit